joekarasek/epicodus-php-shoes/readme.md

-# _Template for PHP w/ Silex, Twig, and PHPUnit_

-#### _A simple template, 2.12.2016_
+# _Shoe Stores App_

+#### _An app for search shoe brands and stores, Week 4 Code Review, 3.04.2016_

 ### By _**Joseph Karasek**_

 ## Description

-_This web app is designed to collect and display contact information for a number of people (basic address book).
-Contacts can be created, stored, deleted individually, or deleted as a group.
-The app was built using the micro-framework Silex, as well as Bootstrap._
+_This web app is designed to collect information on shoe brands, shoe stores, and which stores carry which brands.
+This is the final code review exercise for the Epicodus Level 2 PHP class._

-_The goal of this code review is to show basic understanding and competency with php and the Silex micro-framework, including the ability to create, store, and delete instants of a given class._
+_The goal of this code review is to show understanding and competency with php and the Silex micro-framework, including the ability to create, store, and delete instants of a given class, use of databases to store information using SQL, and creating and using join tables and searches._

-_The code review will consider the following criteria.._
-* Does your Contact object have all our ingredients?
-It should have a constructor, private properties, getters, setters, a save method, a getAll method and a deleteAll method.
+#### Program Requirements:

+* Write a program to list out local shoe stores and the brands of shoes they carry.
+Make a Store class and a Brand class.
+* Create a database called shoes and a testing database called shoes_test, and remember to follow proper naming conventions for your tables and columns.
+As you create your tables, copy all MySQL commands into your readme file.
+* Build full CRUD functionality for Stores.
+Create, Read (all and singular), Update, Delete (all and singular).
+* Allow a user to create Brands that are assigned to a Store.
+Don't worry about building out updating or deleting for brands.
+* There is a many-to-many relationship between brands and shoe stores, so many shoe stores can carry many brands and a brand of shoes can be carried in many stores.
+Create a join table to store these relationships.
+* When a user is viewing a single store, list out all of the brands that have been added so far to that store and allow them to add a brand to that store.
+Create a method to get the brands sold at a store, and use a join statement in it.
+* When a user is viewing a single Brand, list out all of the Stores that carry that brand and allow them to add a Store to that Brand.
+Use a join statement in this method too.
+* When you are finished with the assignment, make sure to export your databases and commit the .sql files for both the app database and the test database.

+#### Objectives

+* Do the database table and column names follow proper naming conventions?
+* Are all tests passing?
+* Did you write the test methods and make them pass before starting on Silex routes for each class?
+* Does your Store class have all CRUD methods implemented in your app?
+That includes: Create, Read (all and singular) Update and Delete (all and singular).
+* Are you able to view all the brands sold at a single store, as well as all the stores selling a particular brand?
+* Is the many-to-many relationship set up correctly in the database?
+* Did you use join statements?
+* Are the commands on how to setup the database in the README?
+Did you include the .sql files?
-* Were Twig template files used for all pages?
+* Were Twig template files used for all Silex pages?
-* Are Contacts being saved into the session and cleared correctly?
 * Is your logic easy to understand?
 * Did you use descriptive variable names?
 * Does your code have proper indentation and spacing?